 Our range of compliance assessment services include:

 - Import and Export clearance processes, including service provider oversight and record keeping

 - Handling of export and defense control compliance, including dealing with US controls under the responsibility of the Departments of Commerce (BIS), State (DDTC), and Treasury (OFAC), and the national export control agencies of the EU Member States, Australia, Mexico, Brazil and others.

 - Classification process (this may include gathering sample products for an in-depth classification review)

 - Handling of preferential origin programs

-- Trusted trader programs, including AEO and national programs focused on supply-chain security or compliance.
+- Trusted trader programs, including Authorized Economic Operator (AEO) and national programs focused on supply-chain security or compliance.

 Our review can be tailored to specific operations or compliance focus areas, and can be as comprehensive or limited in scope as you require.